detds/chess-system-java/README.md

 ## How to Play

+### Chess Piece Notation

+In this chess program, the following piece abbreviations are used:

+- `K` - King
+- `Q` - Queen
+- `R` - Rook
+- `N` - Knight
+- `B` - Bishop
+- `P` - Pawn

+These abbreviations represent the different chess pieces on the board.

+### Move Notation

+Moves are specified by providing the source position and the target position.
+For example, to move a pawn from a2 to a4, you would input: Source: a2, Target: a4.
+Make sure to use the correct notation for the source and target positions to execute your moves successfully.

+### Gameplay

 1. Open your terminal and navigate to the `src` directory.
 2. Run the compiled Java program: